This information is part of the Colgate University catalog, 2023-24.

 - ALST 211E - Cuba: History, Culture and Life (Extended Study)

-- ALST 212 - The Politics of Race and Ethnicity
+- ALST 219 - Healing Arts: The Idea of Africa in Medicine and Museums

 - ALST 220 - The Black Diaspora: Africans at Home and Abroad